Download our Ashbrooke School ProspectusFile Size: 763.19 KB

 The topic based curriculum sparks conversations and provide pupils with the opportunity to collaborate, share their ideas and take ownership of their learning, resulting in the strong development of knowledge, skills and meaningful learning experiences.

 We provide our pupils with opportunities to explore the local area in a safe and supported way so that they gain an appreciation of the outdoors and recognise the range of opportunities that it offers.
-The opportunity to broaden their horizons are presented in a variety of trips.
+In order to broaden their horizons the trips are presented in a variety of ways.

 To further reiterate the importance of pupils taking responsibility of their learning and development, they demonstrate their progress through portfolio building which helps them to recognise their progress and achievements, and helps to build their confidence.